Our approach to education is based on developing a personalized academic program in line with 21st-century

 Students join together to participate in outdoor activities, including maintaining the community garden, which fosters a sense of wonder about the natural world around them.

-Students partner together or join in a group to participate in building activities, gameplay, and other engaging activities to practice social skills.
+Students partner together or join in a group to participate in building activities, gameplay, reading buddies, and other activities to practice social skills.

 2:45 Organize, pack-up, and prepare for dismissal